Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Experiments

 \subsection{Regional high-resolution simulation (RQ3)}

-As discussed in Section 3.1, our framework builds upon the GM90 theoretical framework, which is also applicable to high-resolution data.
+As discussed in Section 2.1, our framework builds upon the GM90 theoretical framework, which is also applicable to high-resolution data.
 To validate its performance, we implement a regional high-resolution simulation ($1/12^\circ$) of the western Atlantic Ocean.
 Figure~\ref{fig:highres} a)-c) illustrate a comparison between Ocean-E2E and baselines.
-Compared to the ground truth, our model has more physical details with more extreme MHW events (yellow parts).
+Compared to the ground truth, our model has more physical details with more extreme MHW events (yellow parts in Figure~\ref{fig:highres} a)).
 Evaluation based on RMSE and CSI (Figure~\ref{fig:highres} d)-e)) also confirmed that Ocean-E2E achieves a state-of-the-art performance in regional simulations.
+Furthermore, to verify physical consistency, we calculated the power spectrum of the SSTA gradient $|\nabla C|^2$ based on the Ocean-E2E simulation results and compared it with the baselines (Appendix~\ref{subapp:pd}).
+The results demonstrate that our model exhibits higher consistency with the real physical fields, especially at small scales (high frequency/wavenumber).